Basketball Western Australia

-Basketball Western Australia (a.k.a. the Western Australian Basketball Federation) is the governing body of basketball in Western Australia and is responsible for the development and promotion of the sport at a state and local level.
+Basketball Western Australia is the governing body for the sport of basketball in the state of Western Australia.
+It is responsible for overseeing the development, promotion, and administration of basketball throughout Western Australia.
+The organisation is affiliated with Basketball Australia and works with metropolitan and regional associations, clubs, and schools to foster basketball participation at all levels, from grassroots to elite competition.

 History

-The Western Australian Basketball Federation (WABF) was founded in 1946 as the Western Australian Basketball Association, which later became known as the Amateur Basketball Association of Western Australia.
-The original Western Australian Basketball Association was formed by a small group of basketball enthusiasts at the Perth YMCA on Murray Street on Wednesday, 3 April 1946.
+The Western Australian Basketball Federation (WABF) was founded in 1946 as the Western Australian Basketball Association (WABA).
+The WABA was formed by a small group of basketball enthusiasts at the Perth YMCA on Murray Street on Wednesday, 3 April 1946.
 The sport had already been played across the state for 35 years, but there had been no official management or promotion of the sport.
-John Leonard, a highly respected Perth businessman, athlete and two-time winner of football's coveted Sandover Medal, played a key role in orchestrating the first meeting on 3 April 1946.
-The initial aim was to form a body that would manage, control and promote the development of basketball in Western Australia.
-The resulting winter competition played at Claremont Showground saw teams compete for the John Leonard Perpetual Shield.
+John Leonard, a highly respected Perth businessman, athlete and two-time winner of football's coveted Sandover Medal, played a key role in orchestrating the first meeting.
+The resulting winter competition played at Claremont Showground saw men's teams compete for the John Leonard Perpetual Shield.
+In 1957, the Women's Amateur Basketball Association of Western Australia was formed.

 After the 1962 Commonwealth Games, the WABF's headquarters switched to the newly built Perry Lakes Basketball Stadium.
 The A Grade competition continued until 1972, when it was renamed the District Competition, involving seven association teams, although this was soon increased to eight.
 This format continued to 1987, although the competition underwent several name changes as sponsors began to show their interest.
 1987 was something of a watershed year for the WABF, as the entire structure of the game in Western Australia was being reconsidered.

 The impetus for the rethink was the dire financial straits which the WABF found itself in the previous year.
 The Perth Wildcats had been a financial burden since joining the National Basketball League (NBL) in 1982, and at the end of the 1986 season, the WABF was $400,000 in the red.
 A task force was established to sort out the mess, and the upshot was that Perth businessman Bob Williams, sponsor of the Wildcats in 1986, purchased a 60 percent interest in the team from the WABF for $200,000.
 The WABF's administration was also restructured, with Alan Marshall joining as chief executive with a brief to put the WABF on a firm financial footing.